Jack Skellington: Disney Infinity

+Disney Magic Kingdoms

+In the world builder game Disney Magic Kingdoms, Jack appears as a playable character to unlock for a limited time.

+Disney Mirrorverse

+An alternate version of Jack Skellington appears as a playable character in the video game Disney Mirrorverse.

+Disney Dreamlight Valley

+Jack Skellington was added as a villager to Disney Dreamlight Valley as part of a free update in December 2023, again voiced by Chris Sarandon.

+Fortnite: Battle Royale

+On October 24, 2023, Jack Skellington was added to Fortnite Battle Royale as an Item Shop outfit for Fortnitemares 2023 alongside two other crossover outfits, Alan Wake and Michael Myers from Halloween, to celebrate The Nightmare Before Christmas's 30th anniversary.
+He has a signature emote, Jack’s Scary Face, as well as his own bundle, including the Zero Back Bling, the Peppermint Parasol Pickaxe and the Jack’s Sled Glider.
+On November 3, 2023, Jack Skellington was disabled in the "Save the World" mode in Fortnite due to an issue.

 Attractions

 Jack appears as a meetable character at several Walt Disney Parks and Resorts including Disneyland, Hong Kong Disneyland, Disneyland Paris and Walt Disney World, and is located outside The Haunted Mansion in Frontierland.
-Disneyland during the holidays, Haunted Mansion is taken over by the cast of The Nightmare Before Christmas and is turned into Haunted Mansion Holiday.
+During the Halloween and Christmas seasons, the Disneyland and Tokyo Disneyland versions of the Haunted Mansion are taken over by the cast of The Nightmare Before Christmas and are turned into Haunted Mansion Holiday.
 Jack and other characters appear throughout the ride wearing Christmas attire.
 Additionally, Jack hosts the Halloween Screams and Not So Spooky Spectacular! fireworks shows, as well as the Frightfully Fun Parade.
 Chris Sarandon reprised the voice for the character in each instance.